When it comes to departure points for a cruise, it’s hard to beat Port Everglades in Fort Lauderdale.

 Renovated a few years ago, Terminal 2 is home to Princess Cruises.
 One of the unique features of the terminal is that it’s setup for Princess’ Ocean Medallion service, which is a wearable device that can replace your room keycard.
 The terminal offers 85,000 square feet of space, including about 21,000 square feet for passenger waiting, so you should never feel cramped.

-The last cruise terminal in the Northport area and right next to the Convention Center, Terminal 4 can accommodate ships up to about 900 feet.
+The last cruise terminal in the Northport area and right next to the Convention Center, Terminal 4 can accommodate ships with a berth length of 1,150 feet.
 The terminal was updated in 2015 with a $24 million renovation.
 It comes in at 140,000 square feet.

 Sailing on Royal Caribbean from Fort Lauderdale?
 There’s a good chance you’ll sail from Terminal 18.
 It’s the main Royal Caribbean terminal and serves the largest ships in the cruise line’s fleet (Oasis-class vessels).
 As with all the terminals, there are parking options right nearby.